What Is Biotin?

 Finger nails and toe nails are comprised of several parts.
 The visible part of the nails, the nail plate, is made from a tough protein called keratin.
 The skin beneath the plate is the nail bed, and the skin that overlaps the base of the nail is the cuticle.
 The part of the nail that is hidden under the cuticle is the matrix.
 Finger and toe nails grow from the matrix, where new cells push out the older cells as they grow.
 If your nails are brittle and break easily, you may need to boost your biotin intake with a supplement.
 In one study, biotin was shown to strengthen nails by 25 percent over a period of six months.

-Blood Sugar and Diabetes
+5. Blood Sugar and Diabetes

-Type 2 diabetes is characterized by high levels of blood sugar and insulin resistance.
+Type 2 diabetes is characterized by elevated levels of blood sugar and insulin resistance.
 There is some evidence to show that people with this form of diabetes may have lower biotin concentrations in their blood than healthy individuals.
 Studies indicate that in combination with chromium, biotin supplements may lower blood sugar levels for some individuals with type 2 diabetes.

 The benefits of biotin for the skin lie in its metabolic synthesis of amino acids, which is how skin receives nutrients.
 Creatine (produced by the amino acids glycine and arginine) is particularly important for the skin because it helps with the cell’s metabolism of energy and can help reduce the effects of aging and fatigue on the skin.

-Supporting Neurologic Health
+7. Supporting Neurological Health